Learning Zone 5.5

 Home Visiting Departments Zone 5.5 — Textile & Fashion Design

-This area introduces learners to textile skills through hands-on design and creation.
-Students develop fine motor skills, creativity, and problem-solving abilities while understanding the practical value of textile craftsmanship — a core CBC Home Science competency.
+This area introduces learners to textile skills through hands-on design and construction.
+Students develop fine motor skills, patience, and creativity while learning how the clothes we wear are made and the cultural significance of different textiles.

 Activity A